jelix/adminui-module/doc/main_ui.md

 ; show the button into the header, to activate the full screen mode fullScreenModeEnabled=off

+; show a preloader icon with a vertical animation, during the loading of the page showPreloader=off

 ; activate the dark mode
 darkmode=off